nivaldomcj/beecompare/README.md

 ## How to use

+First, install all the dependencies listed on `requirements.txt`.

-Get the users ID who's you will compare and simply pass as command-line arguments.
+Then, get the users ID who's you will compare and simply pass as command-line arguments.

+User ID is the ID that can be found on your profile or on others profile, e.g: https://www.beecrowd.com.br/judge/pt/profile/64393.
+In this case, 64393 is the User ID.

 Example:

 ```
 $ python compare.py 64393 68813